Western Antique Aeroplane & Automobile Museum

 Hood River Museum

-Curtiss JN-4D 'Jenny' (1282) from 1917.
+Curtiss JN-4D 'Jenny' (1282).
 Its the oldest example still flying.
 The Curtiss JN 'Jenny' is a series of biplanes built by the Glenn Curtiss Aeroplane Company of Hammondsport, New York, later the Curtiss Aeroplane and Motor Company, produced as a training aircraft for the US Army and US Navy.
 Production began in 1915 and became North America's most well known aircraft of World War One, training 95% of student pilots in the US and Canada.
 A Jenny was used for the world's first radiotelephony from one aircraft to another and from ground to air and vice versa in test conducted in July and August 1917.
 Also, a Jenny was the first utilised for the US Air Mail in May 1918.

 Hood River Museum Hood River Museum Hood River Museum